Active Shooter Plans and Resources for Businesses

-- Use extensive training (seminars, training videos, response procedures, and drills) to help security personnel deal with prevention and management of active shooting scenarios.If you are just beginning your research into a creating an active shooter plan, you might want to check out this video, made by the City of Houston, and have all of your employees watch it as well.
+- Use extensive training (seminars, training videos, response procedures, and drills) to help security personnel deal with prevention and management of active shooting scenarios.If you are just beginning your research into a creating an active shooter policy for businesses, you might want to check out this video of an active shooter plan example, made by the City of Houston, and have all of your employees watch it as well.

 - Security forces must be observant and vigilant.
 All security personnel should be trained to constantly be aware and on the lookout for trouble.
 They should be taught to stay alert to their surroundings and anything out of the ordinary, and also to regularly inspect and report problems with any physical security including fences, gates, door locks, security cameras, lighting, and other security equipment.

 - Create clear expectations and ensure that training reflects those expectations.
 Unarmed security guards should be trained to help deter and prevent entrance to unauthorized persons, to help people exit the building in an event of danger, and to contact and inform first responders when an incident occurs.

 Some people believe that armed security should strive to engage and take down a shooter, while others feel this simply puts more people in harm’s way.
 Remember that in most cases shooters intend to end their rampage through suicide, so taking them down can mean that they will go on a mad rampage to get as many people as they can down with them.
 Ensure that your security personnel know, accept, and are trained for what you expect of them.

 - Have security participate in drills with non-security employees.
 All employees should participate in training and drills so that everyone understands what is expected of them, and how they can best work to survive and help others in a mass shooting situation.